-- If adding an outbuilding is part of a bigger garden design project, we can help with that too.
+- If adding an outbuilding is part of a bigger garden design project, see our advice.

-Most garden outbuildings come under permitted development so don’t need planning permission.
-However, there are various limits; for example:
+Most garden outbuildings come under permitted development so will not need planning permission.
+There are some limitations to consider; for example:

-- They must take up no more than half the area of land around the original house;
+- Square footage: They must take up no more than half the area of land around the original house;

-- They shouldn’t include verandas, balconies or raised platforms;
+- Design: They shouldn’t include verandas, balconies or raised platforms;

 Garden room and outbuilding costs vary according to their size; whether they are modular or bespoke; the quality of the materials used; the doors and windows specified; the level of insulation required; and the interior and exterior finishes.